Spyker sues GM for over $3 billion on Saab bankruptcy

-AMSTERDAM Dutch sportscar maker Spyker NV SPYKR.AS is suing General Motors Co (GM.N) for more than $3 billion (1.9 billion pounds) on behalf of its subsidiary Saab, accusing the U.S. automaker of deliberately bankrupting the Swedish group by blocking a deal with a Chinese investor.
+AMSTERDAM Dutch sportscar maker Spyker NV SPYKR.AS is suing General Motors Co (GM.N) for more than $3 billion on behalf of its subsidiary Saab, accusing the U.S. automaker of deliberately bankrupting the Swedish group by blocking a deal with a Chinese investor.

 Saab Automobile, one of Sweden's best-known brands, stopped production in May 2011 when it could no longer pay suppliers and employees.
 It went bust in December, less than two years after GM sold it to Spyker.
 GM's efforts to kill any sale were made to eliminate a potential rival in China, Spyker said.